preetyloss/CustomFortniteBotLobby/README.md

 # Dark Dus - A Custom Fortnite Bot Lobby

-Dark Dus is a custom Fortnite lobby bot designed to help manage your lobby.
+Dark Dus is a custom Fortnite lobby bot designed to help manage your Fortnite Bot Lobby.

 This project is open-source and free.
-Contributions are welcome!

 ## 📌 Information
 - **Chapter 6 - Season 1**